 Jim was in The Office.

-In this example, you start with the list (container) of people’s names.
+In this example, you start with a list of people’s names.
 The for

 loop starts with the for

-keyword at the beginning of the line, followed by the variable to assign each element of the list to, then the in
+keyword at the beginning of the line, followed by a variable that stores each list element, then the in

 Python’s for